moodlebox/moodlebox.net/README.md

 # Website moodlebox.net

-This repository contains the content pages of the MoodleBox website, [moodlebox.net](https://moodlebox.net).
+This repository contains the content pages of the [MoodleBox][moodlebox] website, [moodlebox.net][moodlebox].

 ## Contributing

 You're welcome to enhance the text, fix typos, etc. and to add other translations.
-Pages are written in Markdown format.
+Pages are written in [Markdown format][markdown].

 As for everything else in the project, the contributions to MoodleBox project are governed by our [Code of Conduct](https://github.com/martignoni/moodlebox.net/blob/master/CODE_OF_CONDUCT.md).